YingLiu4203/LearningKivy/Ch06 Kv Language/Kv Language.md

 ## Kv Properties and Events
-The Kivy language detects properties in your value expression and will create create callbacks to automatically update the property via your expression when changes occur.
+The Kivy language detects properties in your value expression and will create callbacks to automatically update the property via your expression when changes occur.
 For example,

 ```